simpleanalytics/docs/_docs/31_integrations/06_wordpress_wpfullpicture.md

 last_modified_at: 2023-05-29
 ---

-If you need more features than the official Simple Analytics plugin, you can try the free version of [WP Full Picture](https://wordpress.org/plugins/full-picture-analytics-cookie-notice/).
+[WP Full Picture](https://wordpress.org/plugins/full-picture-analytics-cookie-notice/) is a WordPress plugin with more features than [the official Simple Analytics plugin](/install-simple-analytics-on-wordpress).

 WP Full Picture lets you: